550 South Tryon

-One Wells Fargo Center (formerly the Duke Energy Center) is a 786 ft tall, 48-floor (54 floors including mechanical floors) skyscraper in Charlotte, North Carolina.
+550 South Tryon (formerly the Duke Energy Center) is a 786 ft tall, 48-floor (54 floors including mechanical floors) skyscraper in Charlotte, North Carolina.

 When completed in 2010, it was the largest building in Charlotte (in square footage), second tallest building in Charlotte, 63rd tallest building in the United States, and the tallest in the world to use precast double tees.

 History

 Duke Power chief executive Bill Lee had put together the property in the 1990s, intending to build Duke's headquarters there, but the company dropped its plans and sold the land to Wachovia.

 Development Years

 Originally, the building was to be known as the Wachovia Corporate Center.
 It was to replace One Wachovia Center as the headquarters of Wachovia.
 Wachovia was to occupy 450,000 sqft of the 1.5 e6sqft tower.
 The first floor of the building was to contain the main lobby and elevators.
 The second floor was to have Wachovia's server room.
 The third floor would have been occupied by training areas during the day and classrooms at night.
 This area was to have been shared by Wachovia and Wake Forest University, which was to use it for its MBA courses.
 Floors four through seven were to contain the trading floor.
 It would have taken up 45000 sqft and housed approximately 750 traders per floor.
 Wachovia would also have used floors 36 through 48.